Ukrainian decommunization laws: Effects on Ukraine

+In 2019, video game Mortal Kombat 11 was banned in Ukraine, because of the laws banning Communist symbols.

 Polling

 A November 2016 poll, showed that 48% of respondents supported a ban on Communist ideology in Ukraine, 36% were against it and 16% were undecided.
 It also showed that 41% of respondents supported the initiative to dismantle all monuments to Lenin in the country, whereas 48% were against it and 11% were undecided.